NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Imperial grandeur meets modern liveability — Europe's most liveable city, world-class healthcare, and an unmatched quality of life World's Most Liveable City — Eight Years Running, Extraordinary Public Transport, Universal, World-Class Healthcare are among the top reasons expats choose Austria.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Austria straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Austria — straight to your inbox.